mozilla/nunjucks/README.md

 Features needed for v0.1:

-* Thorough-ish documentation, especially what features are missing
+* Thorough-ish documentation, especially the API and client-side stuff
 * Builtin filters
 * Display pretty errors
 ** Add a global error handler and attempt to inject nice errors